Genkimon/drifterdrops/README.md

 # Drifter Drops

-Changes drifters from harvestable to instant loot drops.
+Changes drifters from harvestable to instant loot drops.\

-Loot tweaks:
+Adds slightly improved loot.

+## v 1.0.0
+* Removed need to harvest drifters
 * Added black coal as a potential drop to all drifters
 * Drifters will now always drop something (mostly flax or black coal)
 * Stronger drifters have a chance to drop multiple items and multiple amounts